-Tuesday, June 19, 2012 Lúnasa and the Brain 20:00
+Tuesday, June 19, 2012 Lúnasa and the Brain

-The National Concert Hall Earlsfort Terrace, Dublin 2, Ireland and the brain is an area of endless fascination - what governs hearing, learning, playing.
+The National Concert Hall Earlsfort Terrace, Dublin 2, Ireland and the RTÉ Concert Orchestra.
+Music and the brain is an area of endless fascination - what governs hearing, learning, playing.
 The performance will be held at the National Concert Hall in Dublin rated by performing artists as one of the finest concert venues in Europe.